 ✓ Provide recommendations:

-Designate three recommendations: one (1) academic, one from a (2) clinical supervisor who can attest to your competence as a registered nurse, and one from (3) another healthcare professional.
+Designate two recommendations: one (1) academic, one from a (2) clinical supervisor who can attest to your competence as a registered nurse.

 ✓ A current résumé: